ozin7/linkedin_posts/README.md

 5. If token is fetched then you will find Token Expiration Date information on the settings form.
 6. Create LinkedIn post content type with field ids provided above.
 7. Run drush command `drush linkedin:company_fetch_all` - it will fetch 10 latest posts.

+## Refresh token
+There is a cron job which automatically get a new access token using refresh token.

+Also you can configure cron on your server and use drush command: `drush linkedin_posts:refresh_token`